hylang/hy/docs/language/api.rst

 languages.

-  * Symbols in earmufs will be translated to the upper-cased version of that string.
+  * Symbols in earmuffs will be translated to the upper-cased version of that string.
 For example, ``foo`` will become ``FOO``.

   * UTF-8 entities will be encoded using